-Trends - The survey data and responses from respondents would indicate the trend to be more cash rent than crop share agreements.
-Land rental rates are expected to remain the same.
+Trends - The survey data would indicate the trend to be more cash rent than crop share agreements.
+Sixty percent of the respondents expect land rental rates to increase.
 One respondent indicated that the landowner was paying a percentage of all herbicides in substitution for no-till or minimum till.
 This is a trend that has become more popular amongst tenant and landowner agreements.
-Four respondents indicated that yield maps of the land on the farm are being generated using precision farming.